saraabdollahi/EventKG-Click/README.md

 and their relations that partially originates from Wikipedia.

-EventKG+Click consists of two subsets:
+**EventKG+Click consists of two subsets:**

 1. EventKG+Click_event which contains relevance scores, location-closeness, recency and Wikipedia link count factors for more than 4 thousand events; and

 2. EventKG+Click_relation with nearly 10 thousand event-centric click-through pairs, and their langugae specific number of clicks, relation relevance and co-mentions of the relation which is the number of sentences in whole Wikipedia language editions that mentions both the source and target.

+You can find a complete step by step walkthrough the process of EventKG+Click creation at EventKG-Click/EventKG+Click Walkthrough.